mrc176/Habit-Tracker/README.md

 We missed the mark on some of our deadlines and would like to have done more in the first sprint.

 ## What Can I Do To Improve?
 Charlie- Generally, I would like to have done more coding.
 I did the backend for the habit class, but I could have helped more with the UI code as well.
+You will know that I have done this when you see my name on more code involving UI's and on more code in general.

 Temi- Me focusing and being more creative on the tools we are already using rather than pushing for tools we as a group are unfamiliar with (like SQL and the initial idea of JavaFX), which slows us down.<br>
       "How will your team and the instructor know you are doing it better?": If I don't pop up with any more different tool suggestions or ideas by the end of Sprint 2.